VIDEO: ʻAlalā Exhibit In Hilo Is Only One In The World

 STORY SUMMARY

-HAWAIʻI ISLAND - For the second day in a row, daily new COVID-19 cases - identified statewide - were over 100.
+HAWAIʻI ISLAND - Civil Defense said in a Mondat radio message that we are seeing an increase in the number of COVID cases on Hawaiʻi Island.

-(BIVN) – There were 102 newly reported cases of COVID-19 in the State of Hawaiʻi on Sunday.
-Twelve (12) new cases were identified on Hawaiʻi island, with six (6) persons hospitalized.
+(BIVN) – There were 63 newly reported cases of COVID-19 in the State of Hawaiʻi on Monday.
+Fifteen (15) new cases were identified on Hawaiʻi island, with six (6) persons hospitalized.

 96740 (Kona) – 16 cases

-“In-door and out-door group sizes have increased to 25 people in-doors and 75 people out-doors,” the Hawaiʻi County Civil Defense repeated.
-“Please continue the safe practices of face masks indoors or when social distancing is not possible, distancing, and gathering sizes to help reduce the spread of Coronavirus.
+“We are seeing an increase in the number of COVID cases on Hawaii Island,” the Hawaiʻi County Civil Defense stated in a Monday radio message.
+“As you enjoy the summer you should continue to follow the safe practices of face masks indoors or when social distancing is not possible, distancing, and gathering sizes to help reduce the spread of Coronavirus.
 Mahalo for your kokua in helping to keep your family and community safe.”

+The Hawaii Community Correctional Center in Hilo received 21 inmate test results, the Department of Public Safety reported on Monday.
+Of that number, one was positive and 20 were negative.
+That brings the total active positive inmate cases at the facility to 8, officials said.

 by Big Island Video News